-

 if the committee recommends the proposal for adoption, it then goes

-before the entire bench for a vote at the judges’ annual meeting.
+before the entire bench for a vote at the judges’ Annual Meeting.
 This

 meeting usually occurs in June and is open to the public.
 If the judges